salesforce/observable-membrane/README.md

 // yields 1
 ```

-_Note: If the value that you're accessing via the membrane is an object that can be observed then the membrane will return a new proxy.
+_Note: If the value that you're accessing via the membrane is an object that can be observed, then the membrane will return a proxy around it.
 In the example above, `o.y !== p.y` because it is a proxy that applies the exact same mechanism.
 In other words, the membrane is applicable to an entire object graph._

 #### Observing Access and Mutations